ecmwf/aviso/docs/source/reference/python_api.rst

 Notify
 ------
 This method is used to submit notification.
-End-users are not currently allowed to submit to ECMWF notification server but they can submit notification in test mode, see :ref:`testing_my_listener`, or to local instances of the store.
+End-users are not currently allowed to submit to the ECMWF Aviso service but they can submit notification in test mode, see :ref:`testing_my_listener`, or to local instances of the store.
 The example belows shows how to send a ``mars`` notification.